trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 #### Processor Base Class Integration

-5. **SettingsSpec Support**
+5. **ParameterSpec Support**
-   - Processor base classes need to support parameter substitution through the existing SettingsSpec mechanism
+   - Processor base classes need to support parameter substitution through the existing ParametersSpec mechanism
-   - The SettingsSpec class (located in the same module as ConsumerSpec and ProducerSpec) should be enhanced if necessary to support parameter template substitution
+   - The ParametersSpec class (located in the same module as ConsumerSpec and ProducerSpec) should be enhanced if necessary to support parameter template substitution
-   - Processors should be able to invoke SettingsSpec to configure their settings with parameter values resolved at flow launch time
+   - Processors should be able to invoke ParametersSpec to configure their parameters with parameter values resolved at flow launch time
-   - The SettingsSpec implementation needs to:
+   - The ParametersSpec implementation needs to:
-     - Accept settings configurations that contain parameter placeholders (e.g., `{model}`, `{temperature}`)
+     - Accept parameters configurations that contain parameter placeholders (e.g., `{model}`, `{temperature}`)
      - Support runtime parameter substitution when the processor is instantiated
      - Validate that substituted values match expected types and constraints
      - Provide error handling for missing or invalid parameter references

 #### Substitution Rules

-- Parameters use the format `{parameter-name}` in processor settings
+- Parameters use the format `{parameter-name}` in processor parameters
-- Parameter names in settings match the keys in the flow's `parameters` section
+- Parameter names in parameters match the keys in the flow's `parameters` section
 - Substitution occurs alongside `{id}` and `{class}` replacement
 - Invalid parameter references result in launch-time errors
 - Type validation happens based on the centrally-stored parameter definition